-The faculty takes several factors into consideration when evaluating an application for admission, including GRE scores, grades, letters of recommendation, intent and motivation for graduate study, and research interests.
+The faculty takes several factors into consideration when evaluating an application for admission, including courses in science, math and human culture, GRE scores, grades, letters of recommendation, intent and motivation for graduate study, and research interests.
 A student with deficiencies in one area may be admitted if all other parts of his or her application are very strong.

 For additional information on the application process and admission requirements for the M.S. and Ph.D. degrees in Epidemiology, see the Department of Epidemiology website for Prospective Students.
+Applications are submitted through SOPHAS.